-I have been a practising psychotherapist, counsellor and energy healer in Shepshed, between Loughborough & Ashby-de-la-Zouch for the past 28 years.
+I have been a practising psychotherapist, counsellor and energy healer in Shepshed, between Loughborough & Ashby-de-la-Zouch for over 30 years.
 I hold a Postgraduate Diploma in Counselling, a Postgraduate Diploma in Psychotherapy, and became a professionally registered member of UKCP (United Kingdom Council for Psychotherapy) in 1999, and am a Reiki Master, for which my membership organisation is The United Kingdom Reiki Federation.

 I have also studied mindfulness, both as a personal practice, but also for the way in which it can benefit clients.
 I teach mindfulness techniques where clients specifically ask for them.
 Clients have particularly found them useful in helping with anxiety, panic attacks and OCD.